-3.23 Student Council (StuCo)
+3.20 Student Council (StuCo)

 Membership in Student Council is a wonderful opportunity for students in third through eighth grade to act as role models for other students as well as learn to be leaders.
-StuCo members will be involved in many projects that contribute to the school and community.
 Eligible students may apply for membership.
 As a member, students are expected to attend meetings, participate and contribute in activities, maintain grades of 80 and above, and pay yearly dues.
 Application forms are available from the faculty sponsor.
 Applications are taken from the end of each school year through the end of August of the following school year.
 Members may run for an office within the organization.
 These elections will be held in September of each year.

-3.24 National Junior Honor Society (NJHS)
+3.21 National Junior Honor Society (NJHS)